Analog and digital audio difference

 Audio Basis - articles about audio

 Many disputes, what is better analog or digital audio signal, can digital sound be good as analog, are continued despite digital devices successfully and rapidly replaced analog ones.
 There is an opinion, the main difference between digital and analog audio is analog closer to original.
 It looks like, the analog waveform is smoother than "stairs" of digital music.
 On the other hand, a digital signal is not "stairs" actually.
 Not all is quite so simple.
-Read to end the easy and detailed explanation by audio software developer Yuri Korzunov.
+Keep reading.

 For quick entry to the topic, read frequently asked questions.
 After it, read the full article to better understand what is better analog or digital audio, and why.